LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/authenticated-web-messaging.md

 ### Authenticated messaging provides the following benefits:

 * Always-on, continuous messaging experience for logged-in website visitors
 * Ability to continue a conversation un-interrupted between mobile app messaging and web messaging.
-This also enable proactive push notifications on a users phone for new incoming messages (using mobile app messaging push)
+This also enables proactive push notifications on a users phone for new incoming messages (using mobile app messaging push)
 * Conversation history remains, providing consumers easy access to previous conversations and content
 * Strong authentication services enable secure and protected conversations for sensitive topics
 * Fully accessible window in compliance with WCAG 2.0 AA Standard